muk3sh99/py_code/README.md

-Just getting staerted with GitHub ;)
+Just getting started with GitHub ;)
 Untitled 1 contains some of the simpleset masking problem.